Jparton0403/streaming-03-rabbitmq/README.md

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
-How do you know?
+How do you know? it ran successfully aft er the error of loooocalhost was changed.
 As long as the process is running, we cannot use this terminal for other commands.

 ## Task 8.
 Open a New Terminal / Emit More Messages

 1. Open a new terminal window.
 1. Use this new window to run emit_message.py again.
 1. Watch the listing terminal - what do you see?
-A second message?
+A second message? a first message was sent but no second one

 Sending the same message each time is kind of boring.
 This time:

 1. Where is the message defined?
-How can you change it?
+How can you change it? the message is defined in the v1 emit message
 1. Modify emit_message.py to emit a different message.
 1. Execute the updated emit_message.py.
-1. Watch what happens in the listening terminal.
+1. Watch what happens in the listening terminal. it received the first one but ended up waiting for messages and crashed.

 Repeat this process several times - emit at least 4 different messages.
 Don't worry - it's just code.
 We can always revert back (try the 'undo' command in VS Code) to a version that works.
 You can't hurt anything.